 While knowing how to introduce the additional CO2 to your garden is important, knowing how to properly setup your garden for the high concentration of CO2, and when exactly to utilize it is just as important.

-Open loop and closed loop grow rooms & CO2
+Closed loop grow rooms & CO2

 This unfortunately will not work if CO2 is going to be added to the room.
 The fan will exhaust the majority of the CO2 before it could have any effect on the plant’s development.
 Instead, the room should be set up as a “closed loop”.